glciampaglia/unshorten-fast/README.md

 [asynchronous HTTP requests](https://docs.aiohttp.org/) to run multiple web requests concurrently.
 It reads a file containing a URL per line and writes an output with short URLs replaced with their expanded version.
-The script provides options to expand URLs based on their domain (if a list of URL shortening services domains is provided) and on their total length, and supports caching of expanded URLs to reduce the number of requests.
+The script provides options to expand URLs based on their domain (a list of common URL shortening services domains is bundled with the package and used automatically, but additional ones can be supplied via command line) and on their total length, and supports caching of expanded URLs to reduce the number of requests.

 ## Features